XerxesDGreat/XerxesDGreat.github.io/_posts/2015-03-28-synecdoche-new-york.md

 title: Synecdoche, New York
 date: 2015-03-28
 category: Reviews
-tags: philip seymour hoffman, movies
+tags:
+- Philip Seymour Hoffman
+- movies
 ---

 So, I almost didn't get a post in today because I was trying to hurry a treat for y'all.
 However, I decided to not rush